-Cash Distributions Are Not Guaranteed and Will Fluctuate with the Business Performance connection with the redemption of Units, there can be no assurance regarding the amounts of income to be generated by the Partnership's businesses or ultimately distributed to the Fund.
+Cash Distributions Are Not Guaranteed and Will Fluctuate with the Business Performance

+Although the Fund intends to distribute the interest received in respect of the Trust Notes and the cash distributions received in respect of the Trust Units, less expenses and amounts, if any, paid by the Fund in connection with the redemption of Units, there can be no assurance regarding the amounts of income to be generated by the Partnership's businesses or ultimately distributed to the Fund.
 The ability of the Fund to make cash distributions, and the actual amount distributed, is entirely dependent on the operations and assets of the Partnership, and is subject to various factors including each of its financial performance, its obligations under applicable credit facilities, fluctuations in its working capital, the sustainability of its margin, its capital expenditure requirements and the rights of the Class B Interest holders of KFM LLC.
 In addition, the composition of cash distributions for tax purposes may change over time and may affect the after-tax return for investors.